Microsoft Word 97–2003 (DOC)

 You have three choices:

-- Import all number formats (even unused ones): just like in earlier versions, memoQ imports all the numbering formats from the document's styles.
+- Import all number formats (even unused ones): memoQ imports all the numbering formats from the document's styles.

-- Import used number formats only; they will be collected at the end of the document: memoQ imports only the numbering formats that appear in the docx file.
+- Import used number formats only; they will be collected at the end of the document: memoQ imports only the numbering formats that appear in the Word document.
 You can find them in the last segments of the imported document.

-- Import used number formats only; they appear in the document when they are first used: memoQ imports only the numbering formats that appear in the docx file.
+- Import used number formats only; they appear in the document when they are first used: memoQ imports only the numbering formats that appear in the Word document.
 You can find them at their first occurrence in the imported document.
 This is the default choice.

 After you translate an old-style Word document, memoQ converts it back to the old format when the translation is exported.